-The trees are bursting with hues of auburn and gold, the air is crisp and the spooky season is officially over.
+This Boston in November, the trees are bursting with hues of auburn and gold, the air is crisp, and the spooky season is officially over.
 While things might be feeling a bit hectic at the moment, there’s still plenty to do this November in Boston to enjoy the remainder of the fall season before it ends and the cheerful winter décor goes up.
-Check these events out!
+Check out our favorite things to do this November in Boston!

 1. Enjoy a cozy Candlelight Concert with a live string quartet

 November is a peculiar month here in Boston, we never know what kind of weather we’re gonna get.
-On those freezing Boston nights, treat yourself and a close pal to a cozy toasty Candlelight Concert!
-The atmosphere here will keep you all warm and fuzzy while you jam out to classical renditions of timeless tunes from artists like:
+On those freezing Boston nights, treat yourself and a close pal to a cozy toasty Candlelight concert!
+The atmosphere here will keep you all warm and fuzzy while you jam out to classical renditions of timeless tunes and symphonies from your favorite artists.

 Locations and dates vary for more information click here

-Seaport’s annual winter wonderland returns on November 11!
-The winter village is returning double in size, with over 140 vendors, a heated food and beverage tent with a ski lodge theme, and winter games for everyone to enjoy!
+Seaport’s annual winter wonderland returns on November 7!
+The winter village is returning with over 130 vendors, a heated food and beverage tent with a ski lodge theme, and winter games for everyone to enjoy!
 There will be plenty of events throughout the duration of the market like a special lighting ceremony and surprise exhibits.

 Find Snowport seven days a week at 100 Seaport Boulevard, Boston Seaport, MA 02210